 - Conservation catch and possession limit – 1 rainbow trout

-Bass season opens on the Maitland River on June 26, 2021 (4th Saturday in June) on the Maitland River
+Bass season opens on June 25, 2022 (4th Saturday in June) on the Maitland River

 - Sport catch and possession limit – 6 bass